To improve your messaging and positioning, just ask two questions to everyone in your team, every day. Then make sure the answers get used every day.

 If you find it's too crowded, you can start applying scope based on your own strength.
 You could base this on your existing customer track record and do this exercise for various verticals.
 If you find one where the premium- or value quadrant is empty, and it's a growing market, you can strike gold.
 For example, being the premium software house for medical device manufacturers (growing, they need software, and will pay a premium for deep expertise, unique experience release related to regulatory needs).

 Also, what do your customers tell you makes you unique?
 Does this translate to a specific market segment?
 (Working with large or small clients?
 Vertical segments?
 Types of solutions?).

 Finally, I really like Michael Schrage's book.
 It's always helped me focus on a very specific mission for the customer that then helps focus on a niche where that's the best fit.

 In the end, it usually comes down to a combo of segmentation choices:

-Pick in industry that you can relate to (based on existing/past clients)
+- Pick in an industry that you can relate to (based on existing/past clients)

 - Is your target audience open to the stage of maturity that your category warrants (I recommend reading Geoffrey Moore’s “Crossing the chasm”)